StackStorm/st2docs/docs/source/reference/ha.rst

 Install Required Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Install ``MongoDB`` and ``RabbitMQ``:
+1. Install ``MongoDB``, ``RabbitMQ``, and ``Redis``:

+   The python redis client is already included in the |st2| virtualenv.
+If using Zookeeper, the
+   kazoo module needs to be installed into the |st2| virtualenv.

   .. code-block:: bash

-      $ sudo apt-get install -y mongodb-server rabbitmq-server
+      $ sudo apt-get install -y mongodb-server rabbitmq-server redis-server

 2. Fix ``bind_ip`` in ``/etc/mongodb.conf`` to bind MongoDB to an interface that has an IP address
    reachable from ``st2-multi-node-1`` and ``st2-multi-node-2``.

-4. Restart MongoDB:
+3. Restart MongoDB:

    .. code-block:: bash

       $ sudo service mongodb restart

-5. Add stable |st2| repos:
+4. Add stable |st2| repos:

   .. code-block:: bash

       $ curl -s https://packagecloud.io/install/repositories/StackStorm/stable/script.deb.sh | sudo bash

-6. Setup ``st2web`` and SSL termination.
+5. Setup ``st2web`` and SSL termination.
 Follow :ref:`install webui and setup
    ssl<ref-install-webui-ssl-deb>`.
 You will need to stop after removing the default Nginx config
    file.

-7. A sample configuration for Nginx as load balancer for the controller box is provided below.
+6. A sample configuration for Nginx as load balancer for the controller box is provided below.
    With this configuration Nginx will load balance all requests between the two blueprint boxes
    ``st2-multi-node-1`` and ``st2-multi-node-2``.
 This includes requests to ``st2api`` and
    ``st2auth``.
 Nginx also serves as the webserver for ``st2web``.